AppDaemon APIs

 >>> self.error("Some Critical string", level = "CRITICAL")

-Registers the App to receive a callback every time an App logs a message.
+Register a callback for whenever an app logs a message.

 - Parameters:

-callback (function) – Function to be called when a message is logged.
+callback – Function that will be called when a message is logged.
+It must conform to the standard event callback format documented here

-log (str, optional) – Name of the log to listen to, default is all logs.
+for log callbacks.
+See the namespace documentation for more information.log (str, optional) – Name of the log to listen to, default is all logs.
 The name should be one of the 4 built in types

 main_log